adash-ahk/adash.ahk/readme.md

 ## .isUndefined
-Checks if value is unset or undefined.
+Checks if value is undefined or blank.

 #### Arguments